Murder on the Orient Express

 Besides, any British mystery reader knows that these revelations are unlikely to bear on the ultimate discovery of the murderer.
 The key usually turns out to be some seemingly inconsequential bit of evidence that the detective has noticed or some little bit of pop psychology he comes up with.
 For all his talk of using the "little grey cells" to solve crimes, Poirot depends an awful lot on his assessment of character and on an ability to emulate a lie detector.

 At one point in Murder on the Orient Express, the little Belgian detective says:

 If you confront anyone who has lied with the truth, he will usually admit it—often out of sheer surprise.
 It is only necessary to guess right to produce your effect.

 Here he almost gives away the mundane secret of his success.
 Like Sherlock Holmes and other fictional detectives who claim a deductive method, when it comes to the crunch Poirot often relies on guesses.
 Dressed up as insight into the human heart.

 And, speaking of quick assessments of character, Murder on the Orient Express gives Christie free rein to indulge her penchant for sterotypes.
 The brashy, slangy American.
 The haughty Russian aristocrat.
-The effusive, if not criminal, Italians, and so on.
+The effusive, possibly criminal, Italians.

 I don't recall whether I noticed all these failings the first time I read Murder on the Orient Express some years ago.
 At the time I may have been one with the admiring world that was surprised at the clever and abrupt ending.

-My mistake was reading this novel a second time.
+My mistake was reading it a second time.